CommunityDragon/awesome-league/README.md

 * [ARAM Zone](https://aram.zone/) - ARAM-focused website that provides many detailed builds for each champion, tierlist and match history.

-* [Baron Buff](https://baronbuff.com) -Draft assistant and coaching tool with champion recommendations, gameplay tips, and post-game improvement insights.
+* [Baron Buff](https://baronbuff.com) - Draft assistant and coaching tool with champion recommendations, gameplay tips, and post-game improvement insights.

 * [Blitz App](https://blitz.gg/) - All in one assistant that provides information about the team, imports runes, and item builds.